overhide/overhide/docs/identity.md

 ## Identity Tracked by Broker

-An *identity* represent a user, a group, or a service provider.
+An *identity* represents a user, a group, or a service provider.

 The broker datastore keeps a mapping of each *datastore-key* to an owning *identity*.